zuixjs/zuixjs.org/source/pages/documentation/about/index.md

 &nbsp;

-`zuix-cli` is a tool for the command shell for creating a starter project, adding new pages or components, bundling and compressing into a single HTML file all resources used in a page, either local or remote.
+`zuix-cli` is a tool for the command-line shell for creating a starter project, adding new pages or components, bundling and compressing into a single HTML file all resources used in a page, either local or remote.
 The web starter project is based on [Eleventy](https://11ty.dev/), a simple, yet powerful, static site generator that works very nicely together with *zuix.js*.